Business Credit Card vs. Personal Credit Card: 5 Key Differences

 Tools and features

-The right credit card depends on your financial needs and goals.
-A business credit card can help you keep your business and personal expenses separate.
-Depending on the rewards structure, you may be able to earn more points or miles on certain purchases.
-On the other hand, a personal credit card may be better suited for everyday expenses and may offer the ability to earn points or miles on categories like dining, groceries and entertainment.
-Evaluate your spending habits and the benefits each card offers to determine which option aligns best with your priorities.
+Deciding on the right credit card ultimately depends on your financial needs and goals.
+A business credit card can strategically help you keep your business and personal expenses separate.
+Alternatively, a personal credit card may be better suited for everyday expenses, allowing you to earn cash back and other perks when spending on dining, groceries and entertainment.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.